arindas/manjarno/README.md

 On 2021-04-26, the AUR (Arch User Repository) faced a huge web traffic spike from pamac clients, caused by a bad version of pamac, which is the default Graphical Package Manager for Manjaro [9].

-On 2021-10-14, Pamac was once again blocked by the AUR for shipping another bad version that flooded the AUR with requests [10, 11].
+On 2021-10-14, Pamac was once again blocked by the AUR for shipping another version that flooded the AUR with requests [10, 11].
+However the updated version itself was meant to mitigate problems.
+(See above)

 ## Links